Hauntings – residual or ‘real’?

 Residual energy hauntings can be just as “real” as active hauntings.
 Since at least 80% of hauntings seem to be residual energy, it’s important to recognize them.

-What distinguishes residual energy from an active haunting is that the energy/impressions repeat consistently, as if on a loop.
+What distinguishes residual energy from an active haunting is that the activity repeats, as if on a loop.
 The energy levels may increase or decrease, but the content remains the same with each manifestation.

-By contrast, in what we term an active haunting, the ghost may respond to environmental stimuli and direct contact.
+By contrast, in an active (or sentient) haunting, the ghost may respond to environmental stimuli and direct contact.

 Residual energy hauntings usually appear the same, over and over again.